codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 If you start a build manually then by default the git status will **not** be updated (i.e. the result of the pipeline will not affect the status of Pull request)

-If you don't want this behavior to happen you can enable the git status update checkbox when you launch a pipeline.
+If you don't want this behavior to happen, you can enable the git status update checkbox when you launch a pipeline.

 {% include
 image.html